 I down climbed the steep and loose summit block and traversed back to my ascent slopes.
 I didn't want to risk a different descent but I should have - it would have been quicker and most likely safer.
 Descending my ascent route was loose and involved sending tons of rocks down.
 Don't do Storm with a big group!

-The summit block terrain was more difficult than I was expecting but I think I should have been up on the south ridge sooner after looking at Alan Kane's route photo.
+[Looking along the steep east wall that leads to the summit - this is where route finding is important.
+The scree bench traverse is just out of sight on the right.
+The summit block terrain was more difficult than I was expecting but I think I should have been up on the south ridge sooner after the scree traverse by looking at Alan Kane's route photo.]